alinnman/celestial-navigation/README.md

 $\left|D\right| = {\left|I\right|}^2 - {\left|I\right|} = n^4 + 2n^3 - n$

-We now need to eliminate all "false" intersections and only choose those close to the probable location of the observer.
+We now need to eliminate all false intersections and only choose those close to the probable location of the observer.

 The final part of the algorithm sorts the set $D$ to extract a maximum of $\frac{n^2-n}{2}$